base58btc/LARP/docs/06-mining.md

 ### Validating Block Transactions

-Making sure the block has ok transactions is probably the most labor intensive part of this.
+Making sure the block has valid transactions is probably the most labor intensive part of this.
 If a node is missing a transaction they'll have to use network messages to ask for it from their peers.